command-tab/awesome-n64-development/README.md

 * [Zelda OOT](https://github.com/zeldaret/oot) - An in-progress decompilation of _The Legend of Zelda: Ocarina of Time_
 * [Zelda MM](https://github.com/zeldaret/mm) - An in-progress decompilation of _The Legend of Zelda: Majora's Mask_
 * [YI64](https://github.com/masterf0x/YI64) - Yoshi's Story reverse engineering and research
-* [UltraPIF](https://github.com/jago85/UltraPIF_Hardware) - A replacement for the Nintendo 64 PIF chip that enables a region-free console
+* [UltraPIF](https://github.com/jago85/UltraPIF_Hardware) - A replacement for the PIF chip that enables a region-free console
-* [UltraCIC](https://github.com/mikeryan/UltraCIC) - A clone of the Nintendo 64 CIC copy protection chip
+* [UltraCIC](https://github.com/mikeryan/UltraCIC) - A clone of the CIC copy protection chip
-* [UltraCIC_C](https://github.com/jago85/UltraCIC_C) - Another Nintendo 64 CIC implementation (same name, but a separate implementation)
+* [UltraCIC_C](https://github.com/jago85/UltraCIC_C) - Another CIC implementation (same name, but a separate implementation)
-* [UltraCIC-II](https://github.com/perkinsb1024/UltraCIC-II) - Code to recreate Nintendo 64 CIC chips on an ATTiny25/45
+* [UltraCIC-II](https://github.com/perkinsb1024/UltraCIC-II) - Code to recreate CIC chips on an ATTiny25/45
-* [UltraCIC-III](https://github.com/ManCloud/UltraCIC-III) - Code for a replacement Nintendo 64 CIC chip on an ATTiny25/45/85
+* [UltraCIC-III](https://github.com/ManCloud/UltraCIC-III) - Code for a replacement CIC chip on an ATTiny25/45/85
 * [Ultra FP64](http://www.ultrafp64.com/) - A work in progress FPGA Nintendo 64
-* [N64 Uncompiled Source Code](http://shygoo.net/n64-uncompiled/) - Uncompiled source code and related material discovered in various Nintendo 64 ROM images
+* [N64 Uncompiled Source Code](http://shygoo.net/n64-uncompiled/) - Uncompiled source code and related material discovered in various ROM images
-* [shogihax](https://cturt.github.io/shogihax.html) - Details a remote code execution exploit of the Nintendo 64 via the Morita Shogi 64 cartridge and its dialup modem
+* [shogihax](https://cturt.github.io/shogihax.html) - Details a remote code execution exploit of the Nintendo 64 via the _Morita Shogi 64_ cartridge and its dialup modem

 ### Guides and Reference